Helicopters scramble to rescue people in flooded Iowa town while much of US toils again in heat

 In southeastern Michigan, DTE Energy said 8,300 customers still lacked power Saturday morning from storm-related outages, compared to 75,000 homes and businesses earlier in the week.

-Flooding from rain was South Dakota's problem.
+Flooding from rain was a problem in South Dakota.
 Several highways were closed, including a key stretch of Interstate 29, south of Sioux Falls, where there were no alternate routes.
 Sioux Falls, the state's largest city, had more than 7 inches (17.7 centimeters) of rain in three days.

+In Iowa, power was cut off at wastewater treatment plants in Hawarden and Spencer, which together have 14,000 residents.

+Aiden Engelkes said he and his girlfriend grabbed clothes, cats and bottled water and left their flooded first-floor apartment in Spencer for a friend's dry space on the fourth floor.

+In Ruidoso, a mountain village in New Mexico, full-time residents will be allowed to return Monday after they were forced out by wildfires, though everyday life won't return to normal.

+“You’re going to need to bring a week’s worth of food, you’re going to need to bring drinking water,” Mayor Lynn Crawford said on Facebook.

-AP reporters John Hanna in Topeka, Kansas, and Julie Walker in New York City, contributed to this story.
+Hanna reported from Topeka, Kansas.
+AP reporters Julie Walker in New York City and Ken Miller in Oklahoma City contributed to this story.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.